Updates to Microsoft’s Enrollment for Education Solutions version 2018 and new security packages

 Get acquainted with Microsoft’s new education programs

-Microsoft’s new EES program requires that schools look at their licensing practices in a brand new way.
-It can be a challenge, but the program will fit more smoothly into the cloud-driven world that the industry is migrating toward.
+Microsoft’s updated EES program can be hard to understand initially, but the program fits smoothly into the cloud-driven world that the industry is migrating toward.

-The offer comes in four price ranges, with a higher discount for larger license volume.
+The licenses come in four price ranges, with a higher discount for larger license volume.
 Since the measurements for licensing are new, make sure you reevaluate the number of licenses you need before making the switch.
 Consider how you might break down your new licenses, your cloud setup, security needs, and make sure to get all the appropriate internal approvals.